tensorflow/io/tensorflow_io/ignite/README.md

 ## Limitations

-Presently, Ignite Dataset works with assumption that all objects in the cache have the same structure (homogeneous objects) and the cache contains at least one object.
+Presently, Ignite Dataset works with the assumption that all objects in the cache have the same structure (homogeneous objects) and the cache contains at least one object.
 Another limitation concerns structured objects, Ignite Dataset does not support UUID, Maps and Object arrays that might be parts of an object structure.